Magene P715s Review – All you need to know

 Ride 1

-Turning to the ride data on one ride versus another power meter (4iiii).
+Turning to the ride data on one ride versus another, the power meter (4iiii).
 The data looks alright and in the right ballpark, but some differences need further investigation – namely, LR Split, cadence, power at low levels, and power after a peak.
 Of course, these could quite easily be issues with the 4iiii.

 Ride 2 – Indoor on MyWhoosh

 I’ve been through all the troubleshooting with Wahoo support, and the only option is to return it, which I probably will.
-I’m quite happy to accept that this KICKR MOVE is not accurate any more.
+I’m quite happy to accept that this KICKR MOVE is no longer accurate.

 Ride 3 – Outdoor ride compared to 4iiii Precision Pro 3